December 2022 Update

 - EFH – Electrical fire hazards in home electrical infrastructure

 - UFH – Electrical fire hazards introduced into the home by electric utility infrastructure

-Light fixtures have presented the largest proportion of electrical fire hazards to date.
-These include chandeliers, flush mount ceiling lights, sconces, outdoor lighting, and desk or floor lamps.
-Some were due to poor device quality, others are related to installation or age.
+Light fixtures represent the largest proportion of electrical fire hazards.
+These include chandeliers, flush-mount ceiling lights, sconces, outdoor lighting, and desk or floor lamps.
+Some were due to poor device quality, others are related to poor installation or age.

-A little surprising, the data reveals that tech devices such as laptop chargers and smart switches represent a notable proportion of hazards found.
-This could be related to cheaper aftermarket and/or non-UL-approved devices.
-In contrast, the hazards found from faulty heating pads/blankets are not insignificant; upon inspection, the arcing activity was due either to poor component quality (even in newer blankets) or to general wear and age.
+The hazards found in faulty heating pads/blankets are not insignificant; upon inspection, the arcing activity was due either to poor component quality (even in newer blankets) or to general wear and age.

 EFH – Electrical Fire Hazards from Home Electrical Infrastructure

-Because electrical infrastructure is much less likely to change over a long period of time, the likelihood of a hazard arising tends to correlate with the age of the home, unlike hazards related to devices and appliances as described above.
+Because electrical infrastructure is much less likely to change over a long period of time, the likelihood of a hazard arising tends to correlate with the age of the home, in contrast to hazards related to devices and appliances, as described above.

 UFH – Home Electrical Fire Hazards from Electric Utility Infrastructure

 These hazards are associated with the electric utility’s local distribution infrastructure, which includes transformers, meters, and the connections between them.

 Loose/poor neutrals are by far the most common finding; unchecked, this condition can cause surges and sags that can damage electronics and appliances, and cause other safety and fire hazards.
 You can learn more here about these faults here.